chandkund/Recipe-Recommendations/README.md

 python Recipe Recommendations.ipynb
 ```

-## Evaluation

-The model achieves an accuracy of XX% on the dataset and is evaluated on a validation set using categorical crossentropy as the loss function.
-The performance of the model is plotted using training and validation accuracy/loss graphs.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.